DID YOU KNOW … ?

 - gives consideration to every comment submitted in writing during the time before a specified deadline (called the “public comment period”).

-We want to give you the information that will make it easy for you to participate in this process and make your voice heard before final decisions are made affecting us all.
+What happens to the federal regulatory landscape over the next few years will likely have significant impacts on you and things you care about.
+Whether you favor deregulatory goals or believe federal regulation plays a critical role in protecting important public interests, you have a stake in the process that leads to regulations being created, eliminated, or changed.
+We want to give you information that will make it easy for you to participate in this process and make your voice heard before final decisions are made affecting us all.

 Our Notice & Comment section contains a more complete explanation of the process and how public comments can have an impact on federal decision making.
-Our Topics for Comment section provides links to short descriptions of current proposals to repeal, weaken, or otherwise alter existing regulations.
-(The descriptions also include links to the actual Notices, which can be confusing and technical.)
-For each topic we provide a summary of what the government proposes to eliminate or change and why, links to additional information that may help you form an opinion and decide whether you want to submit written comments to the government, and simple instructions on how to comment, including a link to the government’s website for submitting electronic comments.
+Our Topics for Comment section provides links to short descriptions of current proposals to repeal, weaken, or otherwise alter existing regulations, that we think you might be interested in knowing about and weighing in on with the government.
+(The descriptions also include links to the actual government Notices; but they can be confusing, technical, and lengthy — sometimes hundreds of pages long.)
+For each topic we provide a summary of what the government proposes to eliminate or change and why, additional information and links to other resources that may help you form an opinion and decide whether you want to submit written comments to the government, and information on how to comment, including a link to the government’s website for submitting electronic comments.

 Get an email when we post a new Topic for Comment.